 Plagiarism Policy

 Asian Journal of Arts and Social Sciences (AJASS) maintains a strict policy against plagiarism in any form.
-We are committed to upholding the highest standards of academic integrity and originality.
+The journal is committed to upholding the highest standards of academic integrity, originality, and ethical publishing.
 Authors are expected to submit original work that has not been published elsewhere and is free from any form of plagiarism.

 Definition of Plagiarism